Quadrisecant: Definition and motivation

 A quadrisecant is a line that intersects a curve, surface, or other set in four distinct points.
 It is analogous to a secant line, a line that intersects a curve or surface in two points; and a trisecant, a line that intersects a curve or surface in three points.

 Compared to secants and trisecants, quadrisecants are especially relevant for space curves, because they have the largest possible number of intersection points of a line with a generic curve.
 In the plane, a generic curve can be crossed arbitrarily many times by a line; for instance, small generic perturbations of the sine curve are crossed infinitely often by the horizontal axis.
 In contrast, if an arbitrary space curve is perturbed by a small distance to make it generic, there will be no lines through five or more points of the perturbed curve.
 Nevertheless, any quadrisecants of the original space curve will remain present nearby in its perturbation.
+For generic space curves, the quadrisecants form a discrete set of lines.
+In contrast, when trisecants occur, they form continuous families of lines.

 One explanation for this phenomenon is visual: looking at a space curve from far away, the space of such points of view can be described as a two-dimensional sphere, one point corresponding to each direction.
 Pairs of strands of the curve may appear to cross from all of these points of view, or from a two-dimensional subset of them.
 Three strands will form a triple crossing when the point of view lies on a trisecant, and four strands will form a quadruple crossing from a point of view on a quadrisecant.
 Each constraint that the crossing of a pair of strands lies on another strand reduces the number of degrees of freedom by one (for a generic curve), so the points of view on trisecants form a one-dimensional (continuously infinite) subset of the sphere, while the points of view on quadrisecants form a zero-dimensional (discrete) subset.
 C. T. C. Wall writes that the fact that generic space curves are crossed at most four times by lines is "one of the simplest theorems of the kind", a model case for analogous theorems on higher-dimensional transversals.

-Additionally, for generic space curves, the quadrisecants form a discrete set of lines that in contrast to the trisecants which, when they occur, form continuous families of lines.
 Depending on the properties of the curve, it may have no quadrisecants, finitely many, or infinitely many.
 These considerations make it of interest to determine conditions for the existence of quadrisecants, or to find bounds on their number in various special cases, such as knotted curves, algebraic curves, or arrangements of lines.